Support Our Girls

 - United Way

-- Girl Scouts of Rhode Island is not a United Way agency, though donors are able to designate their United Way contribution to Girl Scouts of Rhode Island, as we are a 501(c)3 non-profit.
-Many individuals also designate their Combined Federal Campaign (CFC) donation or their State Employees Campaign Appeal (SECA) donation to GSRI.
+- Girl Scouts of Southeastern New England is not a United Way agency, though donors are able to designate their United Way contribution to Girl Scouts of Southeastern New England, as we are a 501(c)3 non-profit.
+Many individuals also designate their Combined Federal Campaign (CFC) donation or their State Employees Campaign Appeal (SECA) donation to GSSNE.

 - matching gifts